 The second design criterion, application of the MPQAP, ensures that the requirements for IROFS are correctly translated into specifications, drawings, procedures, and instructions.
 The MPQAP is implemented for quality affecting SSCs and their associated activities based on the significance of the SSC or activity to ensure the safety of workers, the public, and the environment.
 The highest level of QA and quality control is applied to all IROFS.
-All IROFS are assigned the highest level of quality, QL-1, which ensures a comprehensive application of quality assurance requirements covering all phases of the project including design, document, and configuration control, records management, procurement, materials control, installation, use of measurement and test equipment, and computer software and hardware.
+Consistent with the criteria described in the MPQAP, IROFS are either QL-1 or QL-1LR.
+All IROFS are assigned the highest level of quality, QL-1/QL-1LR, which ensures a comprehensive application of quality assurance requirements covering all phases of the project including design, document, and configuration control, records management, procurement, materials control, installation, use of measurement and test equipment, and computer software and hardware.
 Within the MPQAP, quality assurance grading can also be used to identify the controls applied to IROFS and activities that support the MPQAP based upon an evaluation of the complexity and importance of the activity compared to quality, safety, risk, and the environment.
-Quality levels can be used to SSCs and associated activities.
-The rigor of QA controls is commensurate with, but not limited to, the following criteria:
+Quality levels can be used to establish the level of programmatic requirements and procedural controls which are applied to SSCs and associated activities.
+The rigor of OA controls is commensurate with, but not limited to, the following criteria: